Boundary Film Lubrication Through Advanced Halogenation Techniques

 The results show that liquid lubricants act like plastic solids in the films between asperities.
 Therefore, S = Tp in the previous equation, and the friction coefficient is Tp/Pp or Tp/Pe.
 Since Tp is a weak function of temperature and pressure, and Pp or Pe are independent of apparent contact load, the frictional coefficient for a given combination of lubricant and sliding surfaces tends to be independent of operating conditions.

-Elasto-hydrodynamic lubrication (ELH) on an asperity scale deposits film material between sliding surfaces in "micro-rheodynamic" (micro-RHD) lubrication.
-As one surface slides, each asperity carries with it an aggregation of MT-10®.
-Sufficient pressure and temperature is developed within the film to elastically deform the asperity and to force MT-10® between the surfaces or into the micropores and fissures.
+Elasto-hydrodynamic lubrication (ELH) on an asperity scale deposits film material between sliding surfaces in "micro-Rheo dynamic" (micro-RHD) lubrication.
+As one surface slides, each asperity carries with it an aggregation of Metal Treatment MT-10®.
+Sufficient pressure and temperature are developed within the film to elastically deform the asperity and to force MT-10® between the surfaces or into the micropores and fissures.
 During this time, high thermal conditions involving pressure and asperity contacts initiate a rehardening of the surfaces and a quenching and cooling by the oil to establish this process.
 A thermal restructuring of these asperity contact areas creates a deviation from the normal crystalline structure of the metal, expanding it into an austenitic crystalline pattern, which is more loosely structured and allows the MT-10® to impregnate the actual lattice of the metal, endowing it with new hardness and frictional properties upon cooling.

 Organo-metallic substitution is a technique developed and designed to inhibit the process of halide formation from the base metals of the system under reaction.
-For example, instead of the halogen reacting with the iron in the system to form iron halides, a boundary surface salt, it reacts with a reagent having very similar properties to the iron atom itself, thereby forming an organo-metallic complex without scavenging the target metal surface itself, and depleting the metal in a chemically corrosive wear syndrome.
+For example, instead of the halogen reacting with the iron in the system to form iron halides, a boundary surface salt, it reacts with a reagent having very similar properties to the iron atom itself, thereby forming an organo-metallic complex without scavenging the target metal surface itself and depleting the metal in a chemically corrosive wear syndrome.
 The process is very similar or analogous to the saponification of organo-metallic compounds in the manufacturing of greases.
 During this reaction, or saponification, compounds react at a certain catalytic temperature and exchange characteristic components to form new compounds.
 These new chemical compounds are then used to aid in a boundary regime by providing an added protection to the actual surfaces being lubricated.

 Ring opening oxirane acid scavenging and corrosion inhibition is another chemical technique developed by Muscle Products Corp. to neutralize acids and inhibit oxidation and corrosion.
 This technique involves the use of specifically engineered complex ethylene oxide: oxirane rings, that possess reactive reagents which will cause a cleavage of the ring when encountering acids or strong alkalines.
 These reactions occur in the presence of both anionic- and cationic-type catalysts.
 Anionic catalysts can include alkoxide ions, hydroxides, metal oxides, and some organo-metallic derivatives while Lewis acids and protonic reagents initiate cationic reactions.